 - Survey Research in Nutrition (NUTR 210)

-Choose one of the following 3-course specializations, or, with official approval, design your own.
+Choose one of the following specializations, or, with official approval, a Self-Designed Specialization.

 Seeking policy and program solutions to hunger and poverty worldwide.